droidbeauty/elovaire-music/README.md

 </p>

 <p align="center">
-  <b>Your music, refined into an elegant listening experience</b>
+  <b>Your music, refined into an elegant local listening experience</b>
 </p>

 <p align="center">
-  Elovaire is an Android music player built for local libraries.
-Clean interface designed for browsing even large collections of songs, your favorite albums are at a glance.
-Just press play and enjoy
+  Elovaire is a native Android music player for offline music libraries, built around clean browsing, expressive artwork, smooth playback, and thoughtful audio controls.
 </p>

 ---

 ## About

-Elovaire is a music player designed for people who still passionate about their local music library
+Elovaire is designed for people who still care about music stored directly on their device.

-It gives your albums, artists, playlists, lyrics, queue, and now-playing screen the kind of visual attention they deserve — without turning the experience into something noisy or overcomplicated.
-The app is designed to feel refined, responsive, and personal, whether you are quickly starting a song or settling into longer listening session
+The app gives albums, artists, playlists, lyrics, queue controls, and the now-playing screen a polished visual space without making the player feel noisy or overcomplicated.
+It is made to feel calm, responsive, and personal whether you are quickly starting a track or settling into a longer listening session.

-Unlike streaming-first players, Elovaire focuses on music stored directly on your device.
-It is offline-first, tag-aware, and built around Android’s local media system.
-A clean interface keeps playback controls organized and intuitive with your entire music collection displayed beautifully
+Unlike streaming-first players, Elovaire focuses on local files and Android's media library.
+It is offline-first, tag-aware, and built to keep playback controls, artwork, search, and library navigation organized around your own collection.

 ## Highlights

-- Offline-first playback for music stored directly on your Android device
+- Offline-first playback for music stored on your Android device
-- Artwork-led UI surfaces with sleek, consistent visual style
-- Organized access to music library via album, artist, playlist, and now-playing views
 - Local library scanning through Android `MediaStore`
-- Smooth animations designed around default Android motion framework
+- Artwork-led home, library, playlist, search, and now-playing screens
+- Dynamic glass-style top and bottom chrome using Haze
+- Smooth Jetpack Compose navigation and UI transitions
+- Media-session notification controls for background playback
+- GitHub release based update checking inside the app

 ---